 You might think that because it’s mega pricey, it must be incredible, but this isn’t always the case.
 As an example I considered splashing out on the Riemann P20 brand that offers 10 hour protection, that was until I read reviews that said, despite it being a good sun lotion, it actually stains all of your clothes.
 At an incredibly expensive price of £24.99 per bottle, do you really want to risk staining your clothes all in aid of not having to apply the sun lotion as often?
 I certainly don’t.

 I read on a travel blog a while ago that the SPF isn’t the only key part.
 Next time you go sun lotion shopping, flip the bottle over and have a read of the UVA rating on the back.
 Ideally you want four stars which is classed as “superior” – or even better, five stars.
 Three stars isn’t too bad, but anything less I would be concerned about.

-If you’re trying out a new sun lotion, it might be worth taking a combination of two or three brands that all offer the same protection.
+If you’re trying out a new sun lotion, it might be worth taking a combination of two or three brands or types of sun lotion that all offer the same protection.
 If you get to your holiday destination and find that it your skin doesn’t agree with your chosen sun lotion, you might have an issue.
 In all fairness you can buy sun lotion in most holiday destinations, but to save wasting money on two or three bottles that you can’t use – maybe take this advice!

 Take note of the packaging